DragonChen-TW/tap-ninja-bot/rules/implementation-plan.md

 ## 3. Set Up Basic Application Framework
 - **Instruction:** Create a main entry point with a basic application loop using Tkinter.
 - **Tech Integration:**
-  - Import Tkinter for the GUI framework (using Python3-tk installed via apt)
+  - Import Tkinter for the GUI framework (pre-installed with standard Windows Python)
   - Create a main application window
   - Set up a basic event loop
-  - Ensure proper X11 display configuration for WSL
-- **Validation:** Run the application with X server running on Windows; confirm that the window opens and closes properly.
+- **Validation:** Run the application and confirm that the window opens and closes properly.

 ## 4. Implement User Settings Storage
 - **Instruction:** Create a mechanism to store and retrieve user settings between sessions.